-The Board of Directors held a total of six meetings during the course of 2023.
+The Board of Directors held a total of six meetings during the course of 2024.
 All meetings are called for by way of a formal invitation in advance, in order to allow adequate time for members to attend.
-Each time a meeting is called for, a formal agenda is shared with members along with all necessary supporting documents at least three working days prior to the meeting to allow members sufficient time to review.
+Each time a meeting is called for, a formal agenda is shared with members along with all necessary supporting documents at least three working days prior to the meeting to allow members sufficient time to review, excluding the urgent meetings if any.
 Board meetings are held when a quorum is met, with at least three members present, otherwise the meeting may be adjourned until a legal quorum is met.
 The Board Secretary ensures that minutes are recorded and formally signed off by members once they are in agreement.
 Board meetings are always conducted in line with the Company's Memorandum and Articles of Association as well as in conformity to Companies Law No. 01 of the year 2016 and its Executive Regulations.

-Board of Directors Meetings Record during the Year 2023
+Board of Directors Meetings Record during the Year 2024

-Name & Capacity Meeting No. 01/23 held on 29 March 2023 Meeting No. 02/23 held on 30 April 2023 Meeting No. 03/23 held on 14 May 2023 Meeting No. 04/23 held on 18 June 2023 Meeting No. 05/23 held on 03 August 2023 Meeting No. 06/23 held on 14 November 2023 Number of meetings attended in 2023 Tarek Al-Mousa Chairman $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ 6/6 Nadia Akil Vice Chairperson $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ 6/6 Zuhair Al-Zamel Board Member $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ 6/6 Majed Al-Ajeel Board Member $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ 6/6 Hassan El-Houry Board Member $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ 6/6
+Name & Capacity Meeting No. 01/24 held on 27 March 2024 Meeting No. 02/24 held on 15 May 2024 Meeting No. 03/24 held on 11 June 2024 Meeting No. 04/24 held on 08 August 2024 Meeting No. 05/24 held on 30 September 2024 Meeting No. 06/24 held on 13 November 2024 Number of meetings attended in 2024 Tarek Al-Mousa Chairman \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark 6/6 Nadia Akil Vice Chairperson \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark 6/6 Zuhair Al-Zamel Board Member \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark 6/6 Majed Al-Ajeel Board Member \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark 6/6 Hassan El-Houry Board Member \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark 6/6